Álex Balboa

-Alejandro Balboa Bandeira (born 6 March 2001), known as Álex Balboa, is a professional footballer who plays as a midfielder for Segunda División club Deportivo Alavés.
-Born in Spain, he represents the Equatorial Guinea national team.
+Alejandro 'Álex' Balboa Bandeira (born 6 March 2001) is a professional footballer who plays as a midfielder for Primera Federación club Lugo.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Balboa was born in Vitoria-Gasteiz to Equatoguinean parents.
 His maternal grandfather is originally from São Tomé and Príncipe.
+His paternal side, the Balboa, is of distant Cuban descent.